Methodology

 Following the return of summer exams in 2022, there have been changes to both the way grades were awarded and the way key stage 4 accountability measures have been calculated:

 • Several changes were made to exams and grading.
 These include advance notice of exam topics and GCSE grading broadly reflecting a midpoint between 2021 and pre-pandemic outcomes.
-More information on Ofqual’s approach to grading is available here (opens in a new tab)
+Read here for more information on Ofqual’s approach to grading (opens in a new tab).

 • Changes were also made to the way school and college performance measures were calculated.
 Results achieved between January 2020 and August 2021 by pupils included in this year’s measures are not included in the calculations.